crowelian/FPS-Template-2022/README.md

 # FPS-Template-2022

 FPS related scripts... this is still a mess...
+Going to clean this up... eventually...

+Using old and new scripts that I've created making fps games during the years...
+Refactoring needed...

 ### 3rd Party Assets Used: